kh4rit/kharit.blog/_posts/swift/2020-07-27-mac-app-steam.md

 You can find the stream using the following link: [kh4rit on Twitch](https://www.twitch.tv/kh4rit)

-If you missed the stream, you can find an archived video on YouTube using the following link [Programming my first macOS application within 2 weeks - Day 1](https://youtu.be/r-EIdaSSzUM)
+If you missed the stream, you can find an archived video on YouTube below:

+<iframe src="https://www.youtube.com/embed/r-EIdaSSzUM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>